 Your 2 year old probably hasn’t realized that the random symbols all over the pages of books have some sort of meaning.
 He may mimic you by pointing to words & babbling.
 He’ll turn pages and may even have parts of a favorite book memorized!
 But toddlers don’t really understand that the letters have meaning.

-However, if you have frequently read to your toddler, by age 3 or 4, he will become aware of the letters.
+However, if you have frequently read to your toddler, by age 3 or 4 or 5, he may become aware of the letters.
 He’ll realize that those things on the page mean something and this is the indicator your child is developing print awareness, one of the first few early literacy skills.

 If you haven’t been reading aloud to your child, it’s never too late to start!
 Search “best children’s books for ___ year olds,” and go check out the top 10 from your library.
 If you’re trying to instill a new habit with a very young child, read 1 or 2 short books at the same time in the same spot every day. (i.e. before bed, during lunch, right when he wakes up while he has a drink) And read the Read Aloud Handbook I mentioned on the previous page!

 Even if your child wanders away or plays or throws the books around, just keep reading.
 Eventually, he’ll start showing interest.

 The main way to instill a general awareness of reading is to read aloud a lot & occasionally point things out.
 Point the words while you read, left to right.
 Stop reading and say, “turn the page,” to indicate that you ran out of words and needed new words to read.
 If your child recognizes some letters, point them out in the book.
 “Look!
 An “A” in the book!
 Just like your name starts with A.”

 Phonograms!?
 What in the world are those?
 They are the basic sounds of a language.
 The words in English are made up of 75 dierent phonograms (single or multi-letter sounds).

 S has two sounds – /s/ (snake) & /z/ (has)